-For many expats that are living in Thailand, they have lived with their Thai wives in the UK previously.
+Many ex-pats that are living in Thailand, have lived with their Thai wives in the UK previously.
 With the strength of the Thai Baht against the Pound, along with issues surrounding the Thai Retirement Visa, many have decided that they must return to the UK, with their Thai wives.
 In these circumstances, the Thai wife would be a “Returning Resident”.

 What are the Financial Requirements?